nazmulpcc/php-webview/README.md

 sudo cp webview.h /usr/include
 ```

-If you face any issue or you want to work in windows, please consult the [Getting Started](https://github.com/webview/webview?tab=readme-ov-file#getting-started) section of the webview library.
+If you face any issue, or you want to work in windows, please consult the [Getting Started](https://github.com/webview/webview?tab=readme-ov-file#getting-started) section of the webview library.

 # Installation
 On linux the process is simple.
 Just run the following commands after cloning the repository: